-Step Action 1 Open the EAExample.eap file by selecting the 'Help Open Example Model' menu option.
-2 From the Project Browser , select any of these Packages: Software Language Examples: Project Models > System Model > Implementation Model (PSM) > Java Model With Behaviors Generate the Account and Order classes • Project Models > Systems Engineering Model > Implementation Model > Software > C# Generate the DataProcessor Class • Project Models > Systems Engineering Model > Implementation Model > Software > C++ Generate the IO Class • Project Models > Systems Engineering Model > Implementation Model > Software > Java Generate the IO Class Project Models > Systems Engineering Model > Implementation Model > Software > VBNet Generate the IO Class Hardware Language Examples: • Project Models > Systems Engineering Model > Implementation Model > Hardware > SystemC Generate the PlayBack Class • Project Models > Systems Engineering Model > Implementation Model > Hardware > VHDL Generate the PlayBack Class Project Models > Systems Engineering Model > Implementation Model > Hardware > Verilog Generate the PlayBack Class 3 When completed, press Ctrl+E to open the generated source code.
+Step Action 1 Open the EAExample.eap file by selecting the 'Start > Help > Help > Open the Example Model' ribbon option.
+2 option.
+From the Project Browser, select any of these Packages: Software Language Examples: Example Model > Software Engineering > Java Model With Behaviors Generate the Account and Order classes Example Model > Systems Engineering > Implementation Model > Software > C# Generate the DataProcessor Class Example Model > Systems Engineering > SysML Example > Implementation Model > Software > C++ Generate the IO Class Example Model > Systems Engineering > SysML Example > Implementation Model > Software > Java Generate the IO Class Example Model > Systems Engineering > SysML Example > Implementation Model > Software > VBNet Generate the IO Class Example Model > Systems Engineering > SysML Example > Implementation Model > Software > VBNet Generate the IO Class Example Model > Systems Engineering > SysML Example > Implementation Model > Hardware > SystemC Generate the PlayBack Class Example Model > Systems Engineering > SysML Example > Implementation Model > Hardware > SystemC Generate the PlayBack Class Generate the PlayBack Class Example Model > Systems Engineering > SysML Example > Implementation Model > Hardware > Verilog Generate the PlayBack Class

+When completed, press Ctrl+E to open the generated source code.
 You should see methods generated in the code.

-- Software code generation from behavioral models is available in the Business and Software Engineering, Systems Engineering and Ultimate editions of Enterprise Architect - Hardware code generation from State Machine models is available in the Systems Engineering and Ultimate editions of Enterprise Architect - For C(OO), on the 'C Specifications' page of the 'Options' dialog set the 'Object Oriented Support' option to True - To be able to generate code from behavioral models, all behavioral constructs should be contained within a Class - Code synchronization is not supported for behavioral code
+- Software code generation from behavioral models is available in the Unified and Ultimate editions of Enterprise Architect - Hardware code generation from StateMachine models is available in the Unified and Ultimate editions of Enterprise Architect - For C(OO), on the 'C Specifications' page of the 'Preferences' dialog set the 'Object Oriented Support' option to True - To be able to generate code from behavioral models, all behavioral constructs should be contained within a Class; if the behavioral constructs refer to external elements outside the current Package, you must add an Import connector from the current Package to the Package containing the external elements - Code synchronization is not supported for behavioral code

-Code Generation - State Machines
+Code Generation - StateMachines

-A State Machine illustrates how an object (represented by a Class) can change state, each change of state being a transition initiated by a trigger arising from an event, often under conditions or constraints defined as guards.
+A StateMachine illustrates how an object (represented by a Class) can change state, each change of state being a transition initiated by a trigger arising from an event, often under conditions or constraints defined as guards.
 As you model how the object changes state, you can generate and build (compile) code from it in the appropriate language and execute the code, visualizing the execution via the Model Simulator.

-It is also possible, in Enterprise Architect, to combine the State Machines of separate but related objects to see how they interact (via Broadcast Events), and to quickly create and generate code from variants of the model.
+It is also possible, in Enterprise Architect, to combine the StateMachines of separate but related objects to see how they interact (via Broadcast Events), and to quickly create and generate code from variants of the model.
 For example, you might model the behavior of:

-- The rear off-side wheel of a vehicle in rear-wheel drive and front-wheel drive modes (one State Machine) - The steering wheel and all four drive wheels of a vehicle in 4-wheel drive mode (five State Machines) - The wheels of an off-road vehicle and of a sports car (two Artifacts, instances of a combination of State Machines)
+- The rear off-side wheel of a vehicle in rear-wheel drive and front-wheel drive modes (one StateMachine) - The steering wheel and all four drive wheels of a vehicle in 4-wheel drive mode (five StateMachines) - The wheels of an off-road vehicle and of a sports car (two Artifacts, instances of a combination of StateMachines)

-Of critical importance in generating and testing code for all of these options is the Executable State Machine Artifact element.
-This acts as the container and code generation unit for your State Machine models.
+Of critical importance in generating and testing code for all of these options is the Executable StateMachine Artifact element.
+This acts as the container and code generation unit for your StateMachine models.